namib-project/node-red-contrib-wot-discovery/README.md

 The discovery node can obtain TDs from the local network (using CoAP) or from a MQTT broker and save them either in the context or in the original message object that was passed to the node.

 When using CoAP, you can choose between a number of different methods for obtaining TDs, all of which use IP multicast (both IPv4 and IPv6).
-You can choose between the multicast addresses for all IPv4/IPv6 nodes or the respective address for "All CoAP Nodes".
+You can choose between the multicast addresses for all IPv4/IPv6 nodes or the respective addresses for "All CoAP Nodes".

 Supported methods for CoAP so far include:

-- Discovery from `/.well-known/wot-thing-discription`
+- Discovery from `/.well-known/wot-thing-discription`.
-- Discovery using the CoRE Link Format and `/.well-known/core` (the correct content type and resource type has to be set in the list of links)
+- Discovery using the CoRE Link Format and `/.well-known/core` (the correct content type and resource type has to be set in the list of links).
 - Discovery from CoRE Resource Directories.
-For this method, avaivable Resource Directories are discovered first which are then queried for links pointing to TDs
+For this method, available Resource Directories are discovered first which are then queried for links pointing to TDs.

 For MQTT, WoT producers have to publish their TDs to a topic with the prefix `wot/td` which can then be queried by the discovery node.